mehedihasanbijoy/DPCSpell/Baselines/RuleBased/README.md

 <br>

-## Training and Evaluation of GRUSeq2Seq
+## Training and Evaluation of RuleBased
 ```
 python rule_based.py
 ```